EE 109 - Spring 2025 Introduction to Embedded Systems

 It’s important that you test the hardware and software components individually before expecting them to all work together.
 Here’s a one possible plan for putting it together and testing it.

-The project should be built in two stages with it checked off at each of the two stages.
+The project should be built in three stages with it checked off at each of the three stages.

 For checkpoint 1: